Los Angeles police open Weinstein sex assault investigation

-LOS ANGELES (AP) — Los Angeles police said Thursday its detectives are investigating a possible sexual assault case against Harvey Weinstein over a 2013 incident that was recently reported to the department.
+LOS ANGELES (AP) — Police in Los Angeles have launched an investigation of Harvey Weinstein involving a possible sexual assault in 2013, authorities said Thursday.

-Police spokesman Sal Ramirez says the department has interviewed a possible sexual assault victim who reported she was sexually assaulted by the disgraced film mogul.
-Ramirez said the investigation is ongoing and he could not answer any questions about where the incident took place or when the woman was interviewed by detectives.
+Detectives have interviewed a possible victim who recently reported she was sexually assaulted by the film mogul, police spokesman Sal Ramirez said.

+He said he could not answer any questions about where the incident took place or when the woman was interviewed by detectives.

+The Los Angeles Times reported the woman is a 38-year-old Italian actress who spoke to the newspaper on Thursday.

+She was not named in the story, but told the newspaper Weinstein raped her after bullying his way into her hotel room.

 “Mr. Weinstein obviously can’t speak to anonymous allegations, but he unequivocally denies allegations of non-consensual sex,” his representative Sallie Hofmeister wrote in a statement.

-Police in New York and London are also investigating the fallen movie mogul over allegations of sex abuse in those cities.
+It’s the first investigation involving Weinstein in Los Angeles.
+Police in New York and London are also investigating the disgraced mogul over allegations of sex abuse in those cities.

+On Thursday, Oscar-winner Lupita Nyong’o added her account of misconduct by Weinstein toward her.
+Several of the incidents allegedly happened at hotels in Beverly Hills, which does not have an open investigation into Weinstein.

 He was fired from The Weinstein Co., the film company he co-founded, earlier this month after several harassment incidents were detailed in The New York Times.
-Additional allegations, including from three women who said Weinstein sexually assaulted them, were included in a subsequent article by The New Yorker.
+Additional allegations were included in a subsequent article by The New Yorker.
 Two of the women, including Italian actress Asia Argento, were named while the third accuser wasn’t identified.

-Argento told the magazine that in 1997 Weinstein forcibly performed oral sex on her at a hotel in France when she was 21 years old.
+Argento told the magazine that in 1997 Weinstein forcibly performed oral sex on her at a hotel in France when she was 21.

 Quentin Tarantino, who has partnered with Weinstein on most of his films from “Pulp Fiction” to “The Hateful Eight” over the past 20 years, told the New York Times Thursday that he “knew enough to do more than I did.”

-Tarantino had heard first hand from his then-girlfriend Mira Sorvino about Weinstein’s alleged sexual harassment, and had known about the settlement reached with Rose McGowan, he told the paper.
-He’d also heard stories from another actress who he declined to name.
+Tarantino had heard first hand from his then-girlfriend Mira Sorvino about Weinstein and had known about a settlement reached with Rose McGowan, he told the paper.

-He said it was impossible that anyone who was close to Weinstein had not heard about at least one incident.
-He also said he continued to hear stories second and third hand.
+Tarantino said it was impossible that anyone who was close to Weinstein had not heard about at least one incident.

 “I chalked it up to a ’50s-’60s era image of a boss chasing a secretary around the desk,” Tarantino said.
 “As if that’s O.K.
 That’s the egg on my face right now.”